Icahn values Apple at more than $1 trillion

 He said in October that Apple shares could double in value and urged the board to buy back more shares using its cash pile.
 At the time, the shares were trading at $100.

-"...We look forward to the capital return program update in April, anticipating it will include a large increase to share repurchases," Icahn wrote.
+"...We look forward to the capital return programme update in April, anticipating it will include a large increase to share repurchases," Icahn wrote.

 Apple said last April it would return more than $130 billion to shareholders by the end of 2015.